core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 The Constrained Application Protocol (CoAP), and related extensions are intended to support machine-to-machine communication in systems where one or more nodes are resource constrained, in particular for low power wireless sensor networks.
-This document defines a publish-subscribe Broker for CoAP that extends the capabilities of CoAP for supporting nodes with long breaks in connectivity and/or up-time.
+This document defines a publish-subscribe architecture for CoAP that extends the capabilities of CoAP for supporting nodes with long breaks in connectivity and/or up-time.